It might sound like the name of a strange sex cult, but the inverted pyramid is the most common way you can structure a story.

 The idea is you immediately tell the reader what they need to know – and only what they need to know – before you flesh out the details.

 Some writers make the mistake of only focusing on the first sentence in the belief the rest of the story will then fall into place – but you actually need to think carefully about what should go where throughout the entire story.
 Every article is different and has a different set of characters and issues – and you need to juggle these in your head while thinking about what’s of most interest to the reader.

 In this case, the story now needs to introduce my name, give more information about who I am, and cover the next most interesting element – perhaps the why.
 As such, the second sentence could be:

 Dan Kaufman, a former journalist who teaches writing workshops, says he was inspired by watching the movie Touching the Void.

 It’s also important to use quotes from the people mentioned in your story – and there’s no hard and fast rule about when to introduce them.
 However, if you do have a good quote that helps explain a key point, it’s good to use it early in the piece.

-In this case, for example, the third sentence could be: “Watching that movie made me realise how humdrum my existing life is,” Kaufman says.
+In our example, the third sentence could be: “Watching that movie made me realise how humdrum my existing life is,” Kaufman says.
 “And besides, how hard can climbing a little mountain be?”

-Of course, getting good quotes can be a challenge – but that’s a topic I’ll cover in a future blog post.
+Of course, getting good quotes can be a challenge – but that’s a topic I might cover in a future blog post.